modal-labs/gpu-glossary/gpu-glossary/device-software/warp.md

 A warp whose next instruction is delayed by missing operands is said to be [stalled](/gpu-glossary/perf/warp-execution-state).

-Instead of waiting for an instructions results to return, when multiple warps are scheduled onto a single [SM](/gpu-glossary/device-hardware/streaming-multiprocessor), the [Warp Scheduler](/gpu-glossary/device-hardware/warp-scheduler) will select
+Instead of waiting for an instruction's results to return, when multiple warps are scheduled onto a single [SM](/gpu-glossary/device-hardware/streaming-multiprocessor), the [Warp Scheduler](/gpu-glossary/device-hardware/warp-scheduler) will select